 Gasper Vladi is one after his introduction in season 2 as Rias Gremory's other Bishop.
-Interestingly, this has NOT stopped him from carrying out his duty as a Devil, making and fulfilling contracts over the Internet he is getting better, however, he is now emotionally capable of going outside, (provided he is not alone) and having conversations with people he is close to.
+Interestingly, this has NOT stopped him from carrying out his duty as a Devil, making and fulfilling contracts over the Internet.
+He is getting better, though, as he is now emotionally capable of going outside (provided he is not alone), and having conversations with people he is close to.
 But he will still hide in a box if he gets even a little startled.

 In Pokémon Special, X was once a cheerful, up-and-coming trainer, but is now a depressed shut-in who refuses to leave his room despite his childhood friend Y coming by daily to plead to him to come out.
 It is all but outright stated that he had an extremely bad experience with the paparazzi.
 Despite the fact that his house got destroyed when Team Flare went after his Mega Ring and now he's forced to be outside to get the plot going, he's somehow put together a make-shift mobile room for himself that Y's Rhyhorn has to carry around on its back.

-The protagonist of Boku wa Mari no Naka is a hikikomori.
+The protagonist of Inside Mari is a hikikomori.
 He went off to college excited about meeting new friends, finding romance, etc but after a few months noticed he had no friends because he was waiting for others to come to him.
 In his second year he stopped going to his classes.
-He falls for a high school girl and becomes a bit of a Stalker with a Crush..
+He falls for a high school girl and becomes a bit of a Stalker with a Crush.
 Then he ends up taking over her body somehow.

 This seems to be the allegorical premise of Kairo (later remade into Pulse), wherein people who find a haunted website withdraw from society and eventually disappear altogether.